gem5/website/README.md

 is optional but strongly recommended for complex changes.
 The description may span multiple lines, and multiple paragraphs. **No line in the description may exceed 72 characters**.
-We also recommend adding reference to any relevant Jira issue (from the gem5 Jira: <https://gem5.atlassian.net>) so the context of a change can be more easily understood.
+We also recommend adding reference to any relevant GitHub issue so the context of a change can be more easily understood.

 Below is an example of how a gem5 website commit message should be formatted: